10 Must-Haves for Home Health Occupational Therapy

 You never know the amount of physical assist the patient may need, so having your own gait belt is also an essential.

-If you have to buy your own, I recommend one that is vinyl coated so it can be wiped down and also used in the shower.
+If you have to buy your own, I recommend one that is vinyl coated so it can be wiped down after each patient and also used in the shower.

 The only downside to the vinyl gait belts versus the traditional cotton gait belts is that they don’t tighten up as well.
 I figure it’s worth being able to easily wipe it down instead of having to wash it all the time.
 I think a lot of companies are requiring the vinyl ones now anyway for infection control purposes.